Harmony Grass: Harmony Grass

 In October 1968, the band were wanting to change their style, and felt that their long name was possibly holding them back from selling records.
 They changed their name to Harmony Grass.
 Tony Harding left the band and was replaced by Tony Ferguson.

 They signed to RCA Records about a year after they formed, and their single "Move in a Little Closer" hit No. 24 on the UK Singles Chart in January 1969.
 The song took five takes and five vocal arrangements, and used an orchestra that featured Clem Cattini on drums.
 They released one album, This Is Us, in 1969, on the RCA label, and performed in the UK, including at London's Marquee Club.

-Brian Hudson had left before the name change and was replaced by Bill Castle, who wasn't in Harmony Grass for a long time but did play drums on "Move in a Little Closer"; he was replaced by Hudson again mid way through recording their album.
+Brian Hudson had left before the name change and was replaced by Bill Castle, who was not in Harmony Grass for a long time but did play drums on "Move in a Little Closer"; he was replaced by Hudson again midway through recording their album.

-In July/August 1970, Rivers played his last gig with Harmony Grass before leaving, his replacment was Joe Williams.
+In July/August 1970, Rivers played his last gig with Harmony Grass before leaving, his replacement was Joe Williams.
 By late 1970, Harmony Grass had disbanded.

 Later careers

 Band members Tony Ferguson (guitar) and Kenny Rowe (bass) both joined Capability Brown in 1973.

 Tony Rivers later appeared on albums by Brian Bennett (of The Shadows), Steve Harley & Cockney Rebel, and Roger Daltrey.
-Rivers now has severe Alzheimer's and has been living in intensive care since August 2024.
+Rivers had severe Alzheimer's and, after moving into intensive care in August 2024, died on 30 March 2026, aged 85.

 Tom Marshall worked with Episode Six, Sparrow, Liquid Gold, Bucks Fizz and Elaine Paige; he was married to Sheila Carter-Dimmock from Episode Six for some time and while a touring member of Bucks Fizz, was badly injured when their touring coach crashed on 11 December 1984.

 Brian Hudson became the tour manager for The Nolans and married Linda Nolan in 1981.
 Hudson died of cancer on 21 September 2007 aged 60.

+Tony Harding died in Skegness on 19 December 2025.